 - As a solid-state lighting technology, OLED technology is readily compatible with control, dimming and sensor systems.

-- OLED lights consume significantly less energy than standard lights.
+- OLED lighting consume significantly less energy than standard lights.

 - OLED white lights have a naturally broad spectrum and excellent light quality